Learn together. Explore your passions. Develop lifelong relationships.

 The Honors College is committed to providing a rich, shared community experience to all students, whether you plan to live on campus, nearby, or further afield.
 You will make friends who will stay with you through your time at Mason and long after.
 You will be mentored and supported by professor, advisors, and student leaders.
 You will join student organizations, meet people from around the world, and pursue opportunities that shape your future.

 Building a strong community is key to the Honors College experience.
-No matter what happens, the Honors College plans to host events that will enable students, both on- and off- campus, to engage with their Honors peers and faculty and build a sense of community virtually.
+No matter whether you are online or in-person, the Honors College helps you build a sense of community with other students, your faculty, and even alumni.

 As a first year student, you will:

 - Get to know your Peer Mentors.
 All first-year Honors College students will have an assigned Honors College Peer Mentor.
 These upper division student leaders spent last semester planning programs that foster community, and they are hard at work now, tweaking those plans and developing new programs that will be suited to our new circumstances.

 - Learn about opportunities through the HNRS 110 Colloquium.
 Through the Colloquium, you’ll learn about opportunities for undergraduate research, civic and community engagement, and professional development.
 You’ll interact with esteemed Mason faculty, student leaders, and members of the Northern Virginia business community — in small groups, designed for conversation.

 - Connect through social and co-curricular programs.
 You will have opportunities to connect with faculty and fellow students through our robust programming:

 - Honoring Our Community Group.
 We have organized a monthly program in which small groups meet with a faculty facilitator to discuss how to cultivate an anti-racist community.